Erick makes landfall as a Category 3 hurricane, the strongest to hit Mexico so early in the year | News Channel 3-12

 It underwent extreme rapid intensification from Tuesday night into Wednesday night, strengthening from a tropical storm to a Category 4 hurricane in just 24 hours.
 Rapid intensification is becoming more frequent in a world warming due to fossil fuel pollution.

-Erick will deteriorate quickly as it tracks through Mexico’s steep mountains Thursday and is should dissipate by early Friday.
+Erick is deteriorating quickly as it tracks through Mexico’s steep mountains and should dissipate by early Friday.
 It was already a Category 1 hurricane a few hours after landfall.
 Despite that, it will drop a troubling amount of rain in a short period that could cause dangerous flooding.

 The East Pacific hurricane season has been very busy since it began in mid-May.
 Erick is already the fifth named storm of the season – storms are named when they reach at least tropical storm-strength – and the second hurricane.
 The basin doesn’t typically have its second hurricane until mid-July, according to NOAA.